zirpins/iwibot-openwhisk/README.md

 ## Prerequisites for deployment
 Some Openwhisk-Functions need certain services in order to work properly.

 E.g the Router-Functions needs the Watson-Assistent Service to work.
 Before deploying the functions we have to make sure that the required services are created and set up correctly.
-Later when we set up the environment we bind the services to the functions, so that they have the credentials to work with them.
+After the functions are deployed we bind the services to the functions, so that they have the credentials to work with them.

 **Infos service bindings:**
 The `service-type` is equivalent with the `type` property in the `serverless.yml` file.